masakifukunishi/algorithm-data-structure-crash-course/queue.md

 #### Pros

 - Dynamic size
-- Efficient insertions
+- Efficient deletion

-  Unlike Array, Queue does not have to shift all the elements when inserting an element at the beginning of the queue.
+  Unlike Array, Queue does not have to shift all the elements when deliting an element at the beginning of the queue.

 #### Cons